Public goods games on any population structure: Results

 \subsection{Fundamental advantages of PGGs}

-We further investigate the cooperation conditions of spatial PGGs on all small networks.
-For population sizes $3\leq N\leq 8$, there are 2 ($N=3$), 6 ($N=4$), 21 ($N=5$), 112 ($N=6$), 853 ($N=7$), and 11,117 ($N=8$) possible network structures, respectively.
-The critical synergy factors on these 12,111 networks are summarized in Fig.~\ref{fig_allnetwork}\textbf{a}.
+We further investigate the conditions for cooperation in PGGs across all small networks.
+For population sizes $3\leq N\leq 8$, there are 2 ($N=3$), 6 ($N=4$), 21 ($N=5$), 112 ($N=6$), 853 ($N=7$), and 11,117 ($N=8$) possible networks, respectively.
+The critical synergy factors on these 12,111 networks are summarized in Fig.~\ref{fig_allnetwork}\textbf{A}.
 There are 98.64\% (PC), 99.12\% (DB), and 99.06\% (BD) networks where the critical synergy factors are $0<r^\star\leq 30$.
-The conditions for cooperation success are relaxed on almost all network structures under various update rules.
-There are only a few networks (1.31\% for PC, 0.83\% for DB, and 0.89\% for BD) with strict cooperation conditions of $r^\star>30$.
+The conditions for the success of cooperation are relaxed on almost all networks under various update rules.
+There are only a few networks (1.31\% for PC, 0.83\% for DB, and 0.89\% for BD) with strict cooperation conditions $r^\star>30$.
 The last category is $r^\star<0$ or $r^\star\to\infty$ (we also numerically categorize $r>10^3$ as $r\to\infty$ here).
 When $r^\star<0$, the cooperation condition becomes $r<r^\star$ and cooperation is impossible for meaningful $r>1$.
-The symbol * means that the only network structure that does not support cooperation in spatial PGGs is the fully connected network.
+The symbol * means that the only network that does not support cooperation in PGGs is the fully connected network.

-In comparison, cooperation cannot thrive well in pairwise interactions, with the donation game (DG)~\cite{allen2017evolutionary} as an example.
-A cooperator donates $b$ to the other player by paying $c$, where $b>c$.
+In comparison, cooperation cannot thrive well in the donation game (DG)~\cite{allen2017evolutionary}, where a cooperator donates $b$ to the other player by paying $c$ ($b>c$).
 The studied quantity here is the benefit-to-cost ratio, $b/c$, which has a critical value $b/c>(b/c)^\star$ over which cooperation is favored.
 We find the critical values $(b/c)^\star$ fall within unfavorable intervals.
 Under PC and BD updates, no network can support cooperation ($(b/c)^\star<0$ or $(b/c)^\star\to\infty$ for 100\%).
 Under the DB update, more than half networks (51.52\%) cannot support cooperation, with only 31.65\% of structures having relaxed cooperation conditions.
 These conclusions on group PGGs and pairwise DGs remain valid if we use accumulated payoffs (Figs.~\ref{fig_allnetwork_sup} and \ref{fig_allnetwork_accu_sup}).